AriaGomes/FigroDiscordBot/README.md

 `yarn` - install dependancies

-Create a config.json in the root of the project and enter your following values,(OpenAI is not required)
+Create a .env file in the root of the project and enter your following values,(OpenAI API key is not required)
 ```
 TOKEN=<Discord Token from Developer API>
 CLIENT_ID=<Discord App client ID from develeoper API>